Efficient Search for Detection Candidates Using a Peak Finder Strategy for All-Sky-All-Frequency Gravitational Wave Radiometer: Simulation study

-The sensitivity of the ASAF radiometer search can be enhanced by following up on sub-threshold candidates using searches optimized for continuous wave signals.
+The sensitivity of the ASAF radiometer search can be enhanced by following up on subthreshold candidates using searches optimized for CW signals.
 In the O3 ASAF search~\cite{ASAF_O1-O3}, 515 candidates were identified~\cite{ASAF_O1-O3}.
 However, no significant candidates were found after a follow-up using the Viterbi algorithm~\cite{Knee2024}.

-In this section, we compare the Peak Finder method with the Full-Sky method.
+In this section, we compare the peak finder method with the full-sky method.
 The FDR here is defined differently from Eq.~\eqref{eqn:FAR_FDR_def} as ROC curves are not informative if we want to compare the two methods due to two reasons.
-First, the definition in Eq.~\eqref{eqn:FAR_FDR_def} does not account for the difference in the number of trial factors of these two methods as shown in Fig.~\ref{fig:NumCandSNR}.
+First, the definition in Eq.~\eqref{eqn:FAR_FDR_def} does not account for the difference in the sample size of the two methods, as shown in Fig.~\ref{fig:NumCandSNR}.
+For example, at an SNR threshold of 4, the number of candidates is reduced by a factor of $\sim10^2$ at 30 Hz.
 So, we cannot directly compare them.
-Secondly, it is very difficult to compare the ROC curves of the two methods since the points on the ROC curve with same SNR threshold do not line up together, either along the FAR axis or the FDR axis.
-Thus, we replace the SNR-based FDR definition with one based on the number of candidates that can be followed up, $N$ (Eq.~\eqref{eqn:FDR_def2}).
+Secondly, it is very difficult to compare the ROC curves of the two methods since the points of the ROC curves of the two methods with same SNR threshold do not line up together, either along the FAR axis or the FDR axis.
+Thus, we replace the SNR-based FDR definition with one based on the number of candidates that can be followed up, $N$ Eq.~\eqref{eqn:FDR_def2}.

 In this section, we simulate $N_{\mathrm{sim}}=10^4$ noise realizations and add a fixed GW source with parameters chosen from the combinations mentioned in previous section.
-For each realization, we rank all pixels in the Full-sky method, or only the peaks in the Peak-Finder method, according to their SNR, and then select the top $N$ pixels with the highest SNR.
+In the full-sky method, all pixels in a given realization are treated as candidates, whereas in peak-finder method only peaks in each realization are considered as candidates.
+For both methods, candidates are first sorted in descending order of their SNR.
+We then select the top $N$ candidate with the highest SNR in each realization.
 If any of those top candidates lies within the diffraction-limited region centered at the injection direction, we consider it a successful detection.
 Given $N_{\mathrm{det}}$ is the number of realizations with a successful detection, we define the FDR as follows: